Earn a diploma in early learning and child care

 Working titles include daycare worker, childcare teacher, family daycare provider, nursery teacher, special needs worker, Kindergarten assistant or aide, child life worker, early childhood educator, and more.
 The demand for trained early childhood teachers is great and is connected to many leadership roles.

 Course pre- or co-requisite requirements may be waived in exceptional circumstances.
 Permission must be granted by the Chair, School of Education, or designate, who will consult with the course instructor.

-The two-year Early Learning and Child Care Diploma Program is designed to prepare students to become educators of young children in a variety of early childhood settings, including community early learning centers, home day cares, head start programs, and Junior-Kindergarten/Kindergarten teachers.
+The two-year Early Learning and Child Care Diploma Program is designed to prepare students to become educators of young children in a variety of early childhood settings, including community early learning centres, home day cares, head start programs, and Junior-Kindergarten/Kindergarten teachers.
 Students develop the knowledge and skills necessary to work with families, community stakeholders and other professionals to support children’s learning and development.
-Emphasis is on the development of inclusive play-based curriculum for children from birth to age eleven with a focus on adapting Indigenous languages, cultures and traditions across the entire curriculum core and delivery models.
+Emphasis is on the development of inclusive play-based curriculum for children from birth to age 11 with a focus on adapting Indigenous languages, cultures and traditions across the entire curriculum core and delivery models.
 Students benefit from opportunities to observe the application of best practices and to apply their knowledge in real-world settings as they participate in field placements.

 - Enhance the preservation and promotion of Indigenous cultures, languages and traditional values;

 - Support families in their search for high quality early learning and child care services to promote the well-being of their children while they work or go to school;

 - Improve the developmental outcomes of children whose social, emotional and academic future may be compromised, thereby improving children’s academic outcomes and future wages, reducing income inequality and assisting in bringing many families out of poverty;